-While the number of foreign national human resources employed in Japan is very small, with only one foreign national manager, we plan to hire capable human resources and promote outstanding candidates to managerial positions regardless of nationality.
+While the number of foreign national human resources employed in Japan is very small, we plan to hire capable human resources and promote outstanding candidates to managerial positions regardless of nationality.
 In addition to hiring international students as new graduates and promoting midcareer hiring of foreign nationals, we also will improve workplace environments to make them more comfortable for foreign national employees.